 A betta fish hanging vertically can occur due to it contracting an infection or a disease.
 The one usually responsible for this is swim bladder disease.
 In the case of swim bladder disease, a betta’s swim bladder or air bladder, (an internal gas-filled organ that helps bony fish float without spending a lot of energy swimming), would be affected or tampered with.
 This greatly hinders the fish’s ability to swim, and you will find them either struggling to float or hanging vertically.
 If you notice this, you should clean the tank so your fish can go back to normal.

 The water conditions of your tank are a crucial part of taking care of your betta fish.
 At the minimum, you should clean your tank once a week.
-But cleaning up the fish tank isn’t enough to keep your betta fish from assuming a vertical hanging position.
+But cleaning up the

 5. Acidic Levels of the Water in the Tank